 Registration and Tuition

-Registration is a reservation of a space in a class.
+Registration is a reservation of space in a class.
 Therefore all registration fees are non-refundable and must be paid in full prior to the first class.
 Registration may be made by mail or in person.
-Students are not considered enrolled and cannot be assured a class space until a registration card is completed and all fees are paid including The Registration fee and first months tuition.
+Students are not considered enrolled and cannot be assured a class space until a registration card is completed and all fees are paid including The Registration fee and first-month tuition.
 Class sizes are limited and early registration is recommended.